What is a Referendum?

-A referendum is any question, issue, or act referred to a vote of the people by the General Assembly, a local government or by the people under a local act.
+A referendum is any question, issue, or act referred to a vote of the people by the General Assembly, a local government, or a petition from voters as authorized by law.
 A referendum includes constitutional amendments and bond issues.
 N.C.G.S. § 163-278.6(82).

 A referendum committee is two or more individuals or entities, or two or more business entities, which has the primary purpose of supporting or opposing the passage of any referendum on the ballot.
 N.C.G.S.
 163-278.6(84).

 North Carolina’s Campaign Finance Laws regulate contributions received by referendum committees and expenditures made by referendum committees.

 A contribution is anything of value whatsoever, made to, or in coordination with, a candidate to support or oppose the nomination or election of one or more clearly identified candidates, or to a political committee, to a political party, to an affiliated party committee, or to a referendum committee, whether or not made in an election year, and any contract, agreement, or other obligation to make a contribution.
 N.C.G.S. § 163-278.6(13).

 A contribution includes in-kind transfers.
 An in-kind contribution is a non-monetary contribution, such as a good or service, made to a committee.

 An expenditure includes any purchase, transfer of funds, payment, gift, or anything of value whatsoever, whether or not made in an election year, and any contract, agreement, or other obligation to make an expenditure, to support or oppose the nomination, election, or passage of one or more clearly identified candidates, or ballot measure.
 N.C.G.S. § 163-278.6(51).

 An expenditure includes any payment or other transfer made by a referendum committee.